microsoft/WhatTheHack/067-FabricLakehouse/README.md

  Washed by the warm [Leeuwin Current](https://en.wikipedia.org/wiki/Leeuwin_Current), the coastal waters of Western Australia are a divers paradise, home to a diverse range of marine life including the world's largest fish, the [Whale Shark](https://en.wikipedia.org/wiki/Whale_shark).

  On a more sombre note, these waters have also claimed more than [1400 shipwrecks](https://en.wikipedia.org/wiki/Shipwrecks_of_Western_Australia).
 Some of these wrecks are well known, such as the [Batavia](https://en.wikipedia.org/wiki/Batavia_(ship)) and the [HMS Sydney](https://en.wikipedia.org/wiki/HMAS_Sydney_(D48)), and are protected archaeological sites.
-But many are regularly explored by intrepid divers and snorkellers, having become popular tourist attractions.
+But many are regularly explored by intrepid divers and snorkelers, having become popular tourist attractions.

 Margie's Travel is a travel agency specialising in diving holidays.
 They have heard about Microsoft Fabric, and have asked you to help them build a solution to allow their customers to explore the possibilities of diving some of the shipwrecks of Western Australia.